berickson/CarND-Behaviorial-Cloning/README.md

 ## Datasets Used

 I used the simulator to record my own images.
 I recorded on both tracks.
 I recorded a combination of center driving and recovery driving where I would start recording while the camera was off-center, and drive to center to correct.
-This gave the model example of what to do when the car would invariablyd drift off center.
+This gave the model example of what to do when the car would inevitably drift off center.

 To aid in training, I used the left and right images with a small offset angle, so that the car would know what to do if it was too far right or too far left.
 This basically tripled my training data.